-Course Content: Students will produce print and digital portfolios of their work as a Communication student at Mississippi College.
-The portfolio will include assignments that meet Communication core-specific, concentration-specific, and internship-related objectives.
-Students must also include in their portfolio an introductory letter, up-to-date resume, listing of all college courses taken, letters of reference, and documentation of extracurricular and service activities.
+Course Content: Students will produce print and digital portfolios of their work as a Communication major at Mississippi College.
+The portfolio will include examples and assessments as to whether or not Communication core-specific and concentration-specific objectives have been met.
+Students must also include in their portfolio an updated resume, a listing of all college courses taken, personal and/or professional recommendations, evaluations from internships, and documentation of any extracurricular activities.
+Students are also encouraged to include samples of off-campus work experiences during the college career.

-Grading Scale: Students must complete all assignments as required to receive a passing grade.
+Grading Scale: This course is a pass/fail course.
+Students must complete all assignments as required to receive a passing grade.
 Portfolios deemed unacceptable must be adjusted and amended as needed.
 Each Communication faculty member will evaluate each student's portfolio, paying careful attention to the portions relevant to the faculty member's field of teaching and expertise.
 Each faculty member's evaluation will be considered as to whether or not the student passes the course.
 All Communication majors must pass this course to graduate.